Migrate from a native connector to a custom connector

 -

-Set up a new custom datasource with a distinct name and push all content on a regular schedule.
-Since custom datasources don't have an automated crawl like native connectors, your team manages the ingestion cadence by pushing content through the Indexing API:
+Set up a new custom connector with a distinct name and push all content on a regular schedule.
+Since custom connectors don't have an automated crawl like native connectors, your team manages the ingestion cadence by pushing content through the Indexing API:

 - Use